yuyenla/Red-Black-Tree/README.md

+# Red Black Tree

-# This is a simple implementation of a Red Black Tree.
+This is a Java implementation of a Red Black Tree.
-# It is written in Java.
+This tree allows you to add, remove, and look up nodes.
+To create the tree, please use the 'rbtMain.java' file.